redhat-openstack/website/source/rdo-manager/user-guides/2015-03-18-instack-based-deployment-flow.html.md

 <hr style="margin-top: 0"/>
 [CentOS]

+    if $(grep -Eqs 'CentOS Linux release 7' /etc/redhat-release); then
         # use in case of cloud based image
         # a web server containing the CentOS guest cloud image
         export DIB_CLOUD_IMAGES="http://cloud.centos.org/centos/7/images/"
         export BASE_IMAGE_FILE=CentOS-7-x86_64-GenericCloud.qcow2

         # use in case when you download image manually
         # download and use images locally (need to be saved in /home/stack/)
         # curl -O http://...   # OR #   'scp ...'
         # export DIB_LOCAL_IMAGE=CentOS-7-x86_64-GenericCloud.qcow2   # or the image name you have downloaded

         # select image distribution and registration method
         export NODE_DIST="centos7"
+    else
+        echo "CentOS 7 is NOT your operating system.
+Commands were not executed." fi

 [RHEL]

+    if $(grep -Eqs 'Red Hat Enterprise Linux Server release 7.1' /etc/redhat-release); then
         # use in case of cloud based image
         # a web server containing the RHEL guest cloud image
         # export DIB_CLOUD_IMAGES="<http://server/path/containing/image>"
         # export BASE_IMAGE_FILE=<image_name.qcow2>

         # use in case when you download image manually
         # download and use images locally (need to be saved in /home/stack/)
         # curl -O http://...   # OR #   'scp ...'
         export DIB_LOCAL_IMAGE=rhel-guest-image-7.1-20150224.0.x86_64.qcow2   # or the image name you have downloaded

         # select image distribution and registration method
         export NODE_DIST="rhel7"
         export REG_METHOD=portal

-    # find this with `subscription-manager list --available`
+        # find this with `subscription-manager list --available` (enter credentials)
         export REG_USER="<user_name>"
         export REG_PASSWORD="<password>"
         export REG_POOL_ID="<pool_id>"
         export REG_REPOS="rhel-7-server-rpms rhel-7-server-extras-rpms rhel-ha-for-rhel-7-server-rpms rhel-7-server-optional-rpms rhel-7-server-openstack-6.0-rpms"
         export REG_HALT_UNREGISTER=1
+    else
+        echo "RHEL 7.1 is NOT your operating system.
+Commands were not executed." fi

 **\1**